-The percentage of student credit hours taken online in our campus-based institutions was approximately 28% at the end of 2019.
+The percentage of student credit hours taken online in our campus-based institutions was approximately 27% for 2019.
 During most of 2020 and 2021, due to the COVID-19 pandemic, all of our students were effectively transitioned to an online learning environment, at scale.
-Once our students, faculty and staff are able to safely return to campus, we expect that our students will transition back to a more traditional campus-based environment, with blended learning modalities.
+In 2022, our students, faculty and staff were able to safely return to campus and fully transitioned to blended learning modalities by the second half of the year.
+As we return to face-to-face operations at our campuses, we are targeting to have 40% to 60% percent of our student credit hours taken online going forward.
 With a common learning management system implemented across our universities, we believe that we have the expertise to continue to expand online and hybrid offerings to meet the growing demand for this market opportunity, allowing us to differentiate ourselves further from our competitors.